brentp/cruzdb/doc/source/index.rst

 cruzdb documentation
 ====================

-A rendered version of the docs is available at: http://pythonhosted.org/cruzdb/

 Contents:

 These contain the API documentation with methods and functions for the objects in the `cruzdb` library